Weitheskmt/WeiDMD/README.md

 ## Dependencies and installation

 ### Installing via PIP
-PyDMD is available on [PyPI](https://pypi.org/project/weidmd), therefore you can install the latest released version with:
+WeiDMD is available on [PyPI](https://pypi.org/project/weidmd), therefore you can install the latest released version with:
 ```bash
 > pip install weidmd
 ```